Oduig/how-to-choose-a-web-framework/README.md

 ## Introduction

-This is the definitive guide on *how to make a full-featured website from scratch*.
+This is an opinionated guide on *how to make a full-featured website from scratch*.

 The **scope** is limited to websites where most of the above requirements are important.
-If you just want a page for your local book club, you *could* follow this guide, but a blogging platform like Wordpress would likely suit you better.
+If you just want a page for your local book club, you *could* follow this guide, but a website builder or blogging platform like Wordpress would likely suit you better.
 The assumption is that your website is special and needs to be custom-built by real software engineers.
 You are one of those software engineers.
 You already know the basic building blocks of the web, and seek help with the alarming number of choices you face before you can deliver your first feature.